 The real reason people make a big deal about breaking up from a distance is control.

 We believe crying, pleading, yelling and threatening will make the other person reconsider their position.
-It’s perfectly natural, but that doesn’t mean you have to do it like this.
+It’s perfectly natural to feel this way, but that doesn’t mean you have to act on it.

 Use your own discretion.